How to publish an article

 Find the right journal for your manuscriptTop

-Detailed instructions for authors, information about the aims and scope and the types of papers that are published in a specific journal can be found on that journal’s homepage.
+Detailed submission guidelines for authors, information about the aims and scope and the types of papers that are published in a specific journal can be found on that journal’s homepage.

 Below you will find them listed by subject area and then alphabetically.